senzing-garage/docker-compose-demo/README.md

 ## Implementation

-The following table indicates the instructions for variations in components.
+The following tables indicate the instructions for variations in components.

 1. Component variants:
     1. Queue